AriFordsham/GHCWiki/repositories.md

 This page lists the active repositories relating to GHC.
 For instructions on actually getting a GHC source tree, see [Getting The Sources](building/getting-the-sources).
 For information on using these repositories (via submodules), see [the Submodules page](working-conventions/git/submodules).
-Below is a table summarizing the repositories GHC uses.
-It lists the upstream location of the repository, and the branch name.
-All the upstream repositories are either located on `git.haskell.org` or `github.com` as of right now.

-- Patches for `git.haskell.org` repositories should go to GHC developers.
-Developers can push to these repositories directly.

-- Patches for `github.com` repositories should be made into Pull Requests on GitHub.
-GHC developers have access to the repositories under the `haskell` organization in particular, and can push directly.

-- As of 14th August 2014, `ghc-head` is the branch to track for Haddock.

-As stated above - GHC tracks the branch listed here for the specific repository.
-If you're going to base your change on a branch, always do it on this one, and make sure your change is on the specified branch.
-Then update the submodule.

 ## Repository listing